OpenDosimeter/OpenDosimeter/hardware/README.md

     - Select a product description from drop down
     - Add to cart and checkout

-**A complete tutorial for ordering the OpenDosimeter Board is on our YouTube**
+**A complete video tutorial for ordering the OpenDosimeter Board is on our YouTube**
 <div align="center">
 <a href="https://youtu.be/UWabvXynp9I" target="_blank">
     <img  src="https://github.com/OpenDosimeter/OpenDosimeter/blob/main/docs/Thumbnail%201.png" alt="Ordering OpenDosimeter Board Thumbnail" width="540" target="_blank" style="border:none;">